sudeepdino008/awesome-stars/README.md

 ## Rust

+- [Andy-Python-Programmer/aero](https://github.com/Andy-Python-Programmer/aero) - Aero is a new modern, experimental, UNIX-like operating system following the monolithic kernel design.
+Supporting modern PC features such as long mode, 5-level paging, and SMP (multicore), to name a f
 - [RustPython/RustPython](https://github.com/RustPython/RustPython) - A Python Interpreter written in Rust
 - [regexident/cargo-modules](https://github.com/regexident/cargo-modules) - Render your crate's module/item structure as a tree or graph
 - [rhysd/wain](https://github.com/rhysd/wain) - WebAssembly implementation from scratch in Safe Rust with zero dependencies